FusionAuth/fusionauth-site/site/_posts/2021-01-14-softozor-fusionauth.md

 **Laurent:** We run FusionAuth on a k8s cluster.
 It is completely hidden behind our hasura api.
 We write hasura actions that interact with FusionAuth.

-> I'd say FusionAuth saved us something like one man-year of time.
+> I'd say it saved us something like one man-year of time.

 **Dan:** Can you tell me a bit more about the hasura actions?